vikashplus/puppet/vive/README.md

 ### Fetch
 While the vive driver is general purpose, There are fetch-gripper specific utilities that are provided if the xml loaded has two actuators with following names: "r_gripper_finger_joint" and "l_gripper_finger_joint"

+## Trouble shooting
+1. Vive tracker not detected - you need to add Vive Tracker into SteamVR.
+Rightclick on one of the existing controller’s icon and click “Pair Controller” in the pop-up menu.
+Press the Power button on Vive Tracker for 2 seconds, and then release it to enter the paring mode.
+Note that if you have two Vive controllers already, then you will need to plug the dongle into the dongle cradle to PC’s USB port.
+More details can be found here [Vive Tracker developer guide](https://dl.vive.com/Tracker/Guideline/HTC_Vive_Tracker_Developer_Guidelines_v1.3.pdf)